Tyler887/python-pysh/README.md

 You need Python 3.9 or any later version to use PySH, as specified in the Pipfile.
 ### Why does PySH have to download dependencies from PyPI that I already installed?
 PySH uses features in Python not bundled with Python.
 It must download dependencies in order to download them.
 If you have an older version, you must read the `shell.py`, copy the dependency functions, import the OS module, and run those dependency functions with an addition of the `--upgrade` option to update all dependencies.
-### When will this be ported to [Go](https://golang.org)?
-It's faster than Python.
-Maybe after I know how I create a standalone "CLI" in Go.
-I know Golang is faster than Python, according to a Stack Overflow post.
-It says, "Go is the way to Go", and I think the post was "true".
-I saw `gh` which ran faster than `pysh`, LOL ;)